We all have bad habits we want to get rid of.

 By the way, here’s something else you should stop doing in the new year:

 5. Making assumptions about your clients.

 So many colleagues tell me:

 “If my quote is too high, I’m afraid the client won’t be able to afford me, and I’ll lose the job.”

 “How do you know what a client can or cannot afford?
 Did you talk to their accountant?
 Let’s say you didn’t get that job because of your higher bid, what did you lose?”
 You can’t lose something that wasn’t yours in the first place.
 Secondly, you’ve actually gained time to pursue or do a job at a respectable rate.”

-This year I’ve said “no” to more offers than in any year of my entire career, and this is my best year on record.
+Last year I’ve said “no” to more offers than in any year of my entire career, and this was my best year on record.
 I’m not saying that to impress you.
 I’m saying that to empower you.

 Don’t ever pretend to know what your client is thinking of, or hoping for.
 You’re not in the mind reading business.
 You’re in the script reading business.

 Having said that, I won’t assume what things you’d like to stop doing this year.